Geometric Boundary Data for the Gravitational Field: Introduction

 The strong well-posedness of the frozen coefficient harmonic IBVP with local geometric boundary data is established in Sec.~\ref{sec:wp}.
 The key idea is that the full set of boundary conditions can be applied sequentially, similar to the approach followed in~\cite{wpgs,wpe} except now applied to a set of Dirichlet and Neumann conditions rather than Sommerfeld conditions.
 Our main result is then established in Sec.~\ref{sec:lgeom}.

-Beyond the issue of a local geometrical characterization of the boundary data, there is another more general aspect of the IBVP which remains unresolved.
+Beyond the issue of a local geometrical characterization of the boundary data, there are other important aspects of the IBVP which remain unresolved.
 For the Cauchy problem, it has been shown that a given initial data set has a maximal development~\cite{gerochbr}.
 Two such maximal developments corresponding to the same initial data set must be related by a diffeomorphism.
-For a recent discussion of this property, and the related property of geometric uniqueness, in the context of the IBVP see~\cite{hjuerg}.
-Although we do not address this issue here, the prescription of local geometric boundary data would appear to be a key ingredient
+This property, and the related issue of geometric uniqueness, have recently been discussed in the context of the IBVP in~\cite{hjuerg, sarbtig}.
+For the Cauchy problem, an essential ingredient of geometric uniqueness is that two solutions of Einstein's equations with the same initial data are related by a diffeomorphism.
+Since both solutions can be transformed to harmonic coordinates without changing the local geometric data, this result follows from the uniqueness of the solution in harmonic coordinates.
+The same argument applies, at least locally in time, to the solutions of the IBVP with the same initial-boundary data, as specified in the {\it Local Geometric Data Theorem}.
+Another geometric property of the Cauchy problem is that two diffeomorphic solutions must have diffeomorphic initial data.
+It is unlikely that such a strong property holds for the gravitational IBVP.
+Even for a scalar wave equation, the analogous result does not hold since the same solution can be specified, say, by either Dirichlet or Neumann boundary data.
+We do not address here the question whether it is possible to give a geometric classification of those initial-boundary data sets which give rise to diffeomorphically equivalent solutions of Einstein's equations.
+However, our main result that three pieces of local geometric boundary data, along with the initial data, determine a geometrically unique solution is important input to the resolution of this question.

 When the emphasis is on geometric issues we use abstract tensor indices, e.g. $v^a$ to denote a vector field, and when the specific spacetime coordinates $x^\mu= (t,x^i)$ are introduced we use the corresponding coordinate indices, e.g. $v^\mu= (v^t,v^i)$.